 From defense counsel and through your attorney, you will likely be served with Form Interrogatories (questions), Requests for Production of Documents (requests for documented evidence to substantiate your claims), as well as a Notice of Deposition (your required appearance in front of defense counsel to formally answer questions about your claims under oath).

-All courts are different, but most will require your attorney to present to court withing a few months of filing a lawsuit to formally meet with the Judge assigned to your case to establish your case’s course of action and time requirements.
+All courts are different, but most will require your attorney to present to court within a few months of filing a lawsuit to formally meet with the Judge assigned to your case to establish your case’s course of action and time requirements.

-An arbitration (sort of a mini-trial without a jury but in front of a court ordered arbitrator) will be scheduled, or perhaps a mediation (a meeting between the parties and a court ordered mediator with the intention to try to settle your case).
-If the case does not settle at arbitration or mediation, a date will thereafter be set for trial.Trial - The End of the Line
+An arbitration (sort of a mini-trial without a jury but in front of a court-ordered arbitrator) will be scheduled, or perhaps a mediation (a meeting between the parties and a court-ordered mediator to try to settle your case).
+If the case does not settle at arbitration or mediation, a date will be set for trial.Trial - The End of the Line

 Most courts make an effort to get cases to trial within 16 months of the date the lawsuit is filed, but due to backlog, sometimes it takes longer.
-Sometimes, your attorney may ask the court to delay your trial date because your injuries have not stabilized.
+Sometimes, your attorney may ask the court to delay your trial because your injuries have not stabilized.

 At trial, your attorney will present your claim in front of a jury.
 You’ll testify, witnesses to the accident may testify, and your doctor(s) will likely testify about your injuries.
 The defendant may testify, as well as any opposing experts.